River Tarrant

-The River Tarrant is a 7 + 1/2 mi tributary of the River Stour in Dorset.
+The River Tarrant is a chalk stream and a 7 + 1/2 mi tributary of the River Stour in Dorset.
 The valley lies to the east of Blandford Forum.
 The river rises near Cranborne Chase, an area of chalk downland, and flows broadly from north to south before joining the river Stour.
 The eight Tarrant Valley villages/hamlets all bear the name of the river.
 Listed in order from the river's source, they are: